broadinstitute/cromwell/README.md

 ```

 ## Metadata
-Each sub workflow will be attributed its own workflow ID.
+Each sub workflow will have its own workflow ID.
 This ID will appear in the metadata of the parent workflow, in the call section corresponding to the sub workflow, under the "subWorkflowId" attribute.
 For example, querying the `main_workflow` metadata above (minus the `myTask` call) , could result in something like this:

 `GET /api/workflows/v2/1d919bd4-d046-43b0-9918-9964509689dd/metadata`